Freezer Door Martini with Lemon Bitters

 These freezer door cocktails are a total game changer for dinner party drinks.
 All you do is mix everything together in a bottle, freeze it for a few hours, and voilà.
 Martinis for all.

-- Gin – I like a classic London dry gin.
+I like a classic London dry gin in this recipe.
 But you can use whatever gin you like best.
 Just pick something higher-quality because this is a very spirit-forward cocktail.
 If you like a vodka martini, feel free to use your favorite vodka instead of gin.

-- Water – classic martinis are either shaken or stirred with ice which dilutes the drink a bit.
+Classic martinis are either shaken or stirred with ice which dilutes the drink a bit.
 Since we’re just mixing this cocktail in a bottle, we need to add water to make up for the lack of ice.
 Most martinis will end up being about 20% water content, so we’ll use 20% water in this bottled version!
-Make sure to use filtered water for the best taste.

 Mix it up